 Jonas Thente, Dagens Nyheter / SWE

-“A dark literary triumph that is genuinely hard to put down.!”
+“A dark, literary triumph that is genuinely hard to put down!”

 Göteborgsposten / SWE

 “Mats Strandberg, just like the horror master King, excels at writing characters.
-[The Characters] take shape before me as I read; their faces, voices and characteristics.
+[They] take shape before me as I read; their faces, voices and characteristics.
 And even though the horror aspect is present throughout the story, it’s the characters that stay with me after finishing.
 Strandberg’s best novel so far.”

 Jönköpingsposten / SWE